 Given these realities, it is more important than ever to assess your social media strategy and make sure it’s working for you.
-Below you will find 9 components that are critical to a successful social media strategy.
+Below, you will find 15 critical components of a successful social media strategy.

-An audit is a detailed look at current social media practices.
+A social media audit is a detailed look at current social media practices.
 Digging into the numbers will provide a clear look at what’s working, what’s failing, and what to improve.
 This lays the groundwork for identifying your goals and the steps required to reach them.
 It’s also an important way to identify opportunities and challenges.

 But how can you get the most out of your social media program if you don’t know what’s working?

 Your audit should include the following:

-- A list of all owned platforms with handles and login information.
+- A list of all owned platforms with handles and login information

 - A list of your most engaged followers